v0lkan/javascript-from-zero-to-hero/README.md

 Let me explain it with an example; it’ll be clearer:

-* If you are looking for the completed work for “S04E02: Configuring Prettier for Visual Studio Code”, then you’ll find it inside the folder `./S04/E02`.
+* If you are looking for the **completed work** for the lesson “*S04E02: Configuring Prettier for Visual Studio Code*”, then you’ll find it inside the folder `./S04/E02`.
-* IF you want the **starter files** for “S04E02: Configuring Prettier for Visual Studio Code”, then it is one folder before in alphabetical order, which will be: `./S04/E01`.
+* IF you want the **starter files** for the same lesson “*S04E02: Configuring Prettier for Visual Studio Code*”, then it is **one folder before** in alphabetical order, which will be: `./S04/E01`.

 Before I launch the course, I’ll go through each of those folders one-by-one